leonardobdes/BIGREST/docs/source/bigiq_show.rst

 | If the object properties includes another dictionary, keep adding keys until you find the value you need.
 | In this example "status.availabilityState" property has a dictionary, and we want the value of the key "description".

-| Similar to the method load, this will return a list, and you can use [0] if you are using the object ID.
+| Similar to the method load, If called with an object name, it will just return a single object.
+| If called without an object name, it will return a list with all object of that type.